 * GLOBAL SHUFFLE premiered at the FILE Festival (documentary section) Sao Paulo Brazil 2011

-* The track TVU is from the GLOBAL SHUFFLE soundtrack CybaFaeries and WolfDragons AMAZON MP3 links above and other distribution outlets listed in the side column.
+* The track TVU is from the GLOBAL SHUFFLE soundtrack CybaFaeries and WolfDragons MP3 links listed in the side column and below.

 The MELBOURNE SHUFFLE spread throughout the world by people who had lived in or visited Melbourne and gone to underground parties, then spread even further with online videos in the 2000's.
 I got in contact with Russian shufflers around 2008 and we organised the first competitive Shuffle dance competition called the RUSSIAN MELBOURNE SHUFFLE CHAMPIONSHIPS and filmed it for inclusion in the GLOBAL SHUFFLE MOVIE.

 The venue is a former Soviet aircraft hanger and the outdoor party is the former air-field.
 This significant message of PEACE and GOOD-WILL to ALL, is as vital today as it was in 2009-2010 and reflects the same ethos as the Melbourne Shuffle's beginning's in 1992 at the End of the Cold War.
 The international War that we as a generation had all grown up with, and were glad to see end.